How do I become a Friend of the Farm and what do Friends get?

 Where do I park?

-Please park only in marked locations.
-Cars are not permitted beyond the gate by the Governor Bradford House or past the parking lot on the South Field.
+Cars are not permitted beyond the gate just past the entrance to the Barn parking lot or past the parking lot on the South Field.

 In the winter, the Farm will be closed to the public before, during and immediately following a snowstorm to allow our staff to safely handle snow removal.

 We have a large field for you to park in.
-Although we do not expect your car to get stuck, if you do for whatever reason, you will be responsible for calling and paying for towing.
+Although we do not expect your car to get stuck, if you do for whatever reason, you will be responsible for calling and paying for towing--we do not supply that service.

 May I bring food or picnic on the property?